line/armeria/site/src/sphinx/server-decorator.rst

     ServerBuilder sb = Server.builder();

     // Works.
-    ServiceWithRoutes service = new MyServiceWithRoutes();
+    HttpServiceWithRoutes service = new MyServiceWithRoutes();
     sb.service(service);

-    // Does not work - not a ServiceWithRoutes anymore due to decoration.
+    // Does not work - not a HttpServiceWithRoutes anymore due to decoration.
-    Service<HttpRequest, HttpResponse> decoratedService =
+    HttpService decoratedService = service.decorate(LoggingService.newDecorator());
-            service.decorate(LoggingService.newDecorator());
     sb.service(decoratedService); // Compilation error

     // Works if a path is specified explicitly.